wallacepreston/golf-js/README.md

     npm i

 Viewing the Project
+Two options:
-View the html file in the browser
+1. View the html file in the browser
+2. Run the server
+    - `node server.js`
+    - View [localhost:8080](http://localhost:8080) in the browser

 Running Tests